 2.Diabetes is a common side effect of chronic pancreatitis, which is overwhelmingly caused by heavy drinking.

-3.Alcohol contains a huge amount of calories – one pint of lager can be equivalent to a slice of pizza.
-So drinking can also increase your chance of becoming overweight and your risk of developing type 2 diabetes8.
+3.Alcoholic drinks often contain a lot of calories – For instance, one pint of lager can be equivalent to a slice of pizza.
+So drinking can also increase your chance of becoming overweight which raises your risk of developing type 2 diabetes8.

 Teetotallers and heavy drinkers have an equal risks of developing diabetes

 The effects of diabetes